melmanm/melmanm.github.io/_posts/2023-07-30-article9-oauth-20-the-basiscs-of-modern-authorization.md

 ---

 Application wants to access your account!
 Permission requested – application would like to read your profile and calendar!
-OAuth 2.0 is an authorization protocol that simplifies accessing user’s resources in modern applications In this article we will dive into OAuth 2.0 protocol from application developer and user perspective, presenting how modern applications provides effortless login, empowers APIs integration, boosting users trust while accessing their data.
+OAuth 2.0 is an authorization protocol that simplifies accessing user’s resources in modern applications.
+This article explains into OAuth 2.0 protocol from application developer, presenting how modern applications provides effortless login, empowers APIs integration, boosting users trust while accessing their data.

-> This article is created as written form of a presentation that I have pleasure to present recently.
+> This article is created as written form of a presentation that I had a pleasure to present recently.

 ## Back in 2007
-To understand the need for authorization framework, we would need to go back in time to 2007, when OAuth 1.0 was being created.
+To understand the need for authorization framework, we need to go back to year 2007, when OAuth 1.0 was being created.
 Just to give you the best feeling I need to mention that 2007 was the year of IPhone 1 premiere, it was the year when Google get interested in Android OS, and mySpace was at its prime.
 Back then web applications strived to provide integration with 3rd party services.

 For instance, facebook introduced a feature enabling users to invite all friends from their gmail contact list, by sending an invitation email to them all.
-In order to do so, facebook requires user to enter gmail credentials on facebook site.
+In order to do so, facebook required user to enter gmail credentials on facebook site.
 Then, facebook used these credentials to log into gmail on user behalf and send invitation emails.
 The way of how user authorized facebook to access user's gmail resources, is today considered as anti-pattern.
-User never knows, if authorized service uses given credentials only in the way it promises (having gmail credentials services gets full access to user's account), or if credentials are not leaked by authorized service.
+In general, user never knows, if authorized service uses given credentials only in the way it promises (having gmail credentials services gets full access to user's account).
+Moreover, user cannot assume credentials are stored securely by authorized service.

 ## The need of authorization protocol
 OAuth goal was to solve the issue of authorization.
-The main goals of modern authorization was
+The main goals of modern authorization was to:
 * Provide a process for end user to authorize third-party access to their resources without sharing their credentials.
 * Provide a method for applications to access resources on behalf of user.
 * Provide granular levels (scopes) of third-party application access to user resources, which user can consent to.